kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: I think I should have more money in my balance than it is showing, what should I do?**

     A: In simplewallet.exe, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.
-Then, type `reset`, and close TurtleCoind.exe and simplewallet.exe, and reopen them both.
+Then, close TurtleCoind.exe and simplewallet.exe, and reopen them both.
+Next, type `reset` in simplewallet.exe after reopening your wallet file.
+It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.
 You might need to repeat this process a few times.

 * **Q: I've tried resetting, but it isn't working.
 What should I do?**